lunacik/data_collector/README.md

     $ docker-compose up

 ### Additional implementation notes
-Current implementation performs blocking IO for both file system access and http requests, this is a subject for further improvements.
+* Current implementation performs blocking IO for both file system access and http requests, this is a subject for further improvements.
-Parameter `--dist-interval` is not very meaningful because files containing data are created every 1min, this concept probably has to be reconsidered.
+* Parameter `--dist-interval` is not very meaningful because files containing data are created every 1min, this concept probably has to be reconsidered.
+* Automated tests are missing.